jboxberger/synology-gitlab-ce/readme.md

 | GitLab files (data, config) remains on package uninstall    | &check;  | &cross; |

 ### Build instructions
-Clone this repository and execute the build script.
+Clone this repository and execute the build.sh shell script within your terminal application.
 This can be done on any linux and should also work on WSL.
 Except "jq" there are no special packages/binaries required.
 ```bash
 # Syntax: build [options]
 # options: